Circadian Optics Review

 The Best Circadian Optics Lights

-If I had to pick my favorites out of the six, these would be it.
+If I had to pick my favorites from the six, these would be it.

 Light Therapy Database Button

-And also best out our article on the best SAD lamps if that’s what you’re on the hunt for!
+Also, check out our article on the best SAD lamps if that’s what you’re looking for!

 1. Lampu – Best Overall

-Out of the six models we tested, the Lampu was the winner in all of the most important categories, such as total lux, circadian light, and glare (or lux per in2).
+Out of the six models we tested, the Lampu won in all the most important categories, such as total lux, circadian light, and glare (or lux per in2).

-It’s very easy to use, the light is comfortable and bright, and it looks pretty nice too!
+It’s very easy to use, the light is comfortable and bright, and it looks nice too!

 Lampu Light Therapy Lamp